josbraden/eddb2mysql/README.md

 ## Requirements

-- A working SQL server
+- A running, connectable SQL server (tested on MySQL and MariaDB)
+  - Must have a database with proper permissions and the ability to execute LOAD DATA INFILE LOCAL
 - Node.js is required for json2csv

 ## Usage